 Many companies are already adopting telecommuting, teleworking, remote work, or a work-from-home setup.
 From 2015 to 2016, the telecommuting population growth was recorded at 11.7% in the United States, a record high since this kind of work setup saw a notable rise in 2008.
 However, in 2017 many large companies have decided to reduce or get rid of their telecommuting programs.

 There are many benefits to telecommuting, but there are also drawbacks.
 With mismanagement, these drawbacks are amplified and can defeat the advantages.
-That’s why there’s the need to make sure that home-based workers are adequately managed.
+That’s why there’s a need to make sure that home-based workers are adequately managed.
 Establishing an efficient system is vital.

 To make telecommuting work, it would help doing the following: